-Microsoft released the new Surface Pro and recently a new operating system, Windows 10 version 1709 (Fall Creators Update).
-Now you can automate the installation of it using PowerShell.
+You are most likely familiar with the Microsoft Surface Pro 6 and the recently released version of Windows 10 version 1903 (May 2019 Update).
+Now you can automate the installation of Surface Pro 6 using PowerShell and MDT.

-This script has been written to allow you to automate the deployment Windows 10 version 1709 (Fall Creators Update) using the latest available software including:
+This script has been written to allow you to automate the deployment Windows 10 version 1903 (May 2019 Update) using the latest available software including:

-Latest available 2017 drivers for the Surface Pro
+Latest available 2019 drivers for the Surface Pro 6 for Windows 10 version 1903

 Note: This is fully automated, and as this does install a Windows Deployment Services server role hosting a boot image, you should modify the script accordingly and test it thoroughly in a lab first.

-This script is tailored for one thing only, deploying Windows 10 x64 version 1709 to the Microsoft Surface Pro with all drivers loaded and MDT 2013 preconfigured.
+This script is tailored for one thing only, deploying Windows 10 x64 version 1903 to the Microsoft Surface Pro 6 with all drivers loaded and MDT pre-configured.
 Download it and customize it to suit your needs for other hardware if you wish because what it does is pretty cool.

 This script performs the following actions:-